Personal Injury Law

 Example 3: Rodolfo is at a large protest against police brutality.
 He is standing 100 feet from a line of police who are wearing riot gear and are heavily armed.
 He takes a can of spray paint and writes “Defund the Police” in giant letters on a wall, in full view of the police.
 The police announce over a loudspeaker that he is illegally vandalizing the wall and must stop immediately.
 Rodolfo continues.
 One of the police officers aims a gun at Rodolfo’s hand and fires, seriously injuring him and stopping the graffiti.
 Any level of force may have been unreasonable here, since Rodolfo was threatening property, not life.
 However, even if some force was reasonable, live fire was clearly unreasonable, and the police violated his civil rights.

-If you have experienced unreasonable force by a police officer, call the Bay Area civil rights attorneys at Spencer Young Law today for a free consultation.
+If you have experienced unreasonable force by a police officer, call a Bay Area civil rights attorney at Spencer Young Law today for a free consultation.